Master’s in Information Systems Technology Degree Overview (MSIST)

 What kind of job can I expect to get with this graduate degree?

-This type of education develops your knowledge and abilities as a critical thinker, increases your science literacy, and enables you to succeed in a variety of fields.
+This type of education MSIS program develops your knowledge and abilities as a critical thinker, increases your data science literacy, and enables you to succeed in a variety of fields.
 The IT department is not the only one to critically employ these tech skills; marketing, finance, human resources, accounting, strategy, business analytics, operations are examples which all need and use the skills you’ll develop in this graduate program.
-You’ll also be qualified for IT positions such as computer network architect and engineer, system analyst, computer support specialist, computer programmer, software engineer, information security analyst, cyber security specialist, and others.
+With an MSIS degree, you’ll also be qualified for IT positions such as computer network architect and engineer, system analyst, computer support specialist, computer programmer, software engineer, information security analyst, cyber security specialist, and others.

 What scholarship and financial aid options are available?

-Private and public scholarships can help you meet the cost of your education, and Alliant International University offers institutional scholarships for many of our students.
+Private and public scholarships can help you meet the cost of your education, and Alliant offers institutional scholarships for many of our students.
 Learn more about these scholarship opportunities here.
-Additional Financial aid is available for those who qualify in the form of loans, grants, federal work study, and military aid.
+Additional financial aid is available for those who qualify in the form of loans, grants, federal work study, and military aid.
 Learn more in our Financial Options Guide.

 When does the MSIST degree program start?

-How long does it take to complete the Masters in Information Systems Technology degree program?
+How long does it take to complete the MSIST degree program?

-The MS in Information System Technology is a 33-unit program and takes a minimum of 18 months to complete.
+The MS in information system technology program is 33 units and takes a minimum of 18 months to complete.